vasspilka/LocalGrowth/README.md

   Feedback is also a good way to help, you can tell us suggestions you might have or bugs you have experienced.
-Just make a new issue.
+Just make a [new issue][issue] on the GitHub page.

 ## How to deploy